 “We are grateful for the opportunity to work with UnitedHealthcare on this study to help us better understand why doing good is good for all of us,” Baldwin added.

 The Doing Good is Good for You study also looked at the role employers play in encouraging volunteerism as part of their efforts to strengthen employees’ connections to the communities where they live and work.
 Almost three-fourths of employees who volunteer through work report feeling better about their employer, and 91 percent believe it is important for an employer to allow employees to volunteer on paid time.

 “At UnitedHealthcare we have seen many times the connection between health and volunteerism,” said Matt Peterson, head of social responsibility for UnitedHealthcare.
 “We hope studies like this one will encourage people to get out into the community and discover the many benefits of giving back.”

 Findings from this year’s study are based on a national survey of 2,705 adults age 18 and over and was conducted by Kantar TNS, one of the world’s largest marketing research firms.
 Kantar TNS conducted the online survey between Nov.
 29 and Dec.
 12, 2016.
 Data were weighted to ensure a representative sample of the total U.S. adult population.

 This study is part of UnitedHealthcare’s “Do Good.
-Live Well” initiative, aimed at inspiring a new level of service and volunteerism in communities across the country.
+Live Well” employee volunteer initiative, aimed at inspiring a new level of service and volunteerism in communities across the country.
 Its website, dogoodlivewell.volunteermatch.org, offers tools to search and sign up for volunteer opportunities in partnership with VolunteerMatch.
-For more information about the benefits of volunteering and to find local opportunities to get involved, visit DoGoodLiveWell.org.
-Follow @DoGoodLiveWellOpens a new window on Twitter or “like” “Do Good.
-Live Well” on FacebookOpens a new window.
+This effort delivers on the company's Empowering Health commitment to expand access to care and address social determinants of health.
+Follow @UHC_EH on Twitter or “like” UnitedHealthcare Empowering Health on Facebook.